leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 1182.
 Shortest Distance to Target Color (Medium)

 Two scan.
 One for the nearest color 1-3 on its left, the other for its right.

+## 1183.
+Maximum Number of Ones (Hard)

+The key point is: assume the whole matrix is made up by repeating the pattern of the size sideLength * sideLength.
+Then only if we make sure the 1s in this pattern meets maxOnes, the whole matrix will meet the requirement.

+Next, pick the top maxOnes most repeated blocks from this pattern matrix.